davan690/jomuller.github.io/_posts/2015-03-03-france_map.md

 ---
 layout: post
+pusblished: true
-title:  "Chlorodelph map of France"
+title:  "Chloropleth map of France"
 date: 2015-03-03
+categories:
-categories: R data_science
+    - R
+    - Data science
+    - Geographical data
+    - Graphical representation
 ---

+A popular way to represent data on a map is the [cloropleth map](http://en.wikipedia.org/wiki/Choropleth_map).
+It's possible to produce this kind of map with [_R_](http://www.r-project.org/) but I never took the time to achieve it.
+I'm actually working on some report system and I have to represent geographical data about France.
+One constraint is I have to produce a printable and grey tones map, ready to be pusblished.
+Furthermore, the cloropleth map must use a french specific territorial unit: the [department](http://en.wikipedia.org/wiki/Department_%28country_subdivision%29).

-The aim of this post is to create a simple but nice chlordelph map with R of the French population to the administrative "department" level.
+The aim of this post is to create a simple but nice chloropleth map with R of the French population to the administrative department level.

 ## Gather Data